javascript-tutorial/en.javascript.info/2-ui/5-data-storage/01-cookie/article.md

 # Cookies, document.cookie

-Cookies allow to store small pieces of data directly in the browser.
-They are not part of Javascript, but rather part of HTTP, defined by [RFC 6265](https://tools.ietf.org/html/rfc6265) specification.
+Cookies are small strings of data that are stored directly in the browser.
+They are not a part of Javascript, but rather a part of HTTP protocol, defined by [RFC 6265](https://tools.ietf.org/html/rfc6265) specification.

-Most of the time, cookies are set by a webserver, but Javascript can access them too.
+Most of the time, cookies are set by a web server.

 One of the most widespread use of cookies is authentication:

-1. Upon sign in, the server sets `Set-Cookie` HTTP-header with a cookie with "session id".
+1. Upon sign in, the server uses `Set-Cookie` HTTP-header in a response to set a cookie with "session identifier".
-2. The browser stores it.
+2. The browser stores the cookie.
-3. The browser sends it over the net in `Cookie` HTTP-header for every request to the domain that set it.
-So the server knows who made the request.
+3. Next time when the request is set to the same domain, the browser sends the over the net using `Cookie` HTTP-header.
+4. So the server knows who made the request.

 The browser provides a special accessor `document.cookie` for cookies.

-There are many tricky things about cookies and their options, how to set them right.
+There are many tricky things about cookies and their options.
 In this chapter we'll cover them in detail.

 ## Reading from document.cookie